euro-kim/vba/README.md

 # vba
+Use by importing in MS Word's VBA tab.
-Visual Basic macros for simplifying Graphing
+Visual Basic macros for Graphing